Sustainable Development Charter

 Towards Sustainable Mining Initiative

 Since June 2014, the QMA and its members have been part of the Towards Sustainable Mining (TSM) initiative, a program designed to gradually improve mining companies' environmental and social practices.
 The initiative will stimulate performance while ensuring that the main risks of mining activities are managed responsibly at mine facilities.
+All QMA members are required to implement TSM at their facilities.

 Under the TSM initiative, mining companies must assess their performance based on twenty-three indicators in six categories, called performance areas: tailings management, Aboriginal and community outreach, biodiversity conservation management, energy use and greenhouse gas (GHG) emissions management, safety and health, and crisis management planning.
 Every three years, the results are submitted to a qualified independent verifier.
 The results for each mine are published annually in the TSM reports, which are always publicly accessible.
 This process gives local communities an effective way to see how mines in their area are operated.